wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

 The client SHOULD allow these parameters to be configured by the administrator.

-If an acknowledgement is received, the client MUST stop retransmission.
+If an ADDR-REG-REPLY message is received for the address being registered, the client MUST stop retransmission.
 However, the client can not rely on the server acknowledging receipt of the registration message, because the server might not support address registration.

 # Host configuration